 Her TV credits include being the lead editor on Wonderland for writer-director-producer Peter Berg and Brian Hensons’s Jack and the Beanstalk: The Real Story which won the 2002 Saturn Award for the Best Television series.

 Tracy was born in Los Angeles.
 In 1990 she moved to New York City and finally to England in 2001, where she is still based.
 Her most current feature work can be seen in two recent independent feature films: Still Life, directed by Uberto Pasolini which won the Francesco Pasinetti Award for Best Film, Venice Film Festival 2013 and the BFI's Ray & Liz directed by the acclaimed photographer Richard Billingham, which premiered in 2018.

 Tracy has 2 home AVID systems and holds both UK and USA passports.
 She is a member of ACE (American Cinema Editors), as well as a member of BAFTA and in 2017 she was invited to join the Academy of Motion Picture Arts and Sciences.

 Tracy's focus now is to help women film-makers learn their craft and get their films made.

-Tracy's letter to the Academy of Motion Picture Arts and Sciences
+Tracy's letters to the Academy of Motion Picture Arts & Sciences in reference to Harvey Weinstein